Ian-Halll/I-Polished-It-Up/README.md

 ## How To Install

-The source code can be accessed at https://github.com/Ian-Halll/Code-Refactor, otherwise it can be accessed from within your browser at *INSERT*
+The source code can be accessed at https://github.com/Ian-Halll/Code-Refactor, otherwise it can be accessed from within your browser at (https://ian-halll.github.io/I-Polished-It-Up/)

 ## Using the website

-Using a browser, go to *INSERT*, from there you can navigate the various sections of the website using the links within the header
+Using a browser, go to https://ian-halll.github.io/I-Polished-It-Up/, from there you can navigate the various sections of the website using the links within the header

 ## License
 MIT License